 What if I'm not a CMC Student?

-Pomona College Students: four Pomona College students have been approved for the Fall 2012 semester.
+Pomona Students: Pomona College students have done very well on the Program.
+Pomona will not grant course credit for the internship.
+With careful planning, Pomona students should receive the other three units of credit.
 Check with the Pomona College Registrar or contact the SVP program director for more information.

-Harvey Mudd Students: Please consult with the SVP program director.
+Harvey Students: Please consult with the SVP program director.

 Can I apply even if my GPA is not quite 9.0?

 Yes.
 Students with a GPA slightly below 9.0 may apply, but the application process is competitive and the selection committee will be looking for other qualities that compel them to move such candidates forward.
 We encourage you to remain in Claremont, raise your GPA and apply again for a later semester.

 Can I apply even if I am applying or have participated on the ITAB Networking Trip?